Spain women's national field hockey team

 The Spain women's national field hockey team represents Spain in international women's field hockey competitions.
 It is controlled by the Royal Spanish Hockey Association, the governing body for field hockey in Spain.

-Spain is one of six national teams to have been crowned olympic champions, tournament they have qualified consistently since 1992 (except 2012).
-In the other two major tournaments, they have competed in every World Cup (except 1983, 1998, 2014), and every European Championship, reaching ten semi-finals and winning four continental medals.
+Spain is one of six national teams to have been crowned Olympic champions, tournament they have qualified consistently since 1992 (except 2012).
+In the other two major tournaments, they have competed in every World Cup (except 1983, 1998, and 2014), and every European Championship, reaching ten semi-finals and winning four continental medals.